SOME-1HING/google-reverse-image-api/README.md

 # Google Reverse Image Search API

 This is a simple API built using Node.js and Express.js that allows you to perform Google Reverse Image Search by providing an image URL.
-The API uses Puppeteer to automate a headless Chrome browser and perform the search on Google's image search engine.
+The API uses Cheerio to scrap Google's image search engine's html to get result text and similar images url.

+API is currently hosted on Vercel.
+You can access it using [this](https://google-reverse-image-api.vercel.app) link.

 ## Usage